 The GED Ready Social Studies Practice Test

 To prepare for the GED social studies test, you can use the GED Ready practice test, which closely mimics the actual test experience.
-This practice test is half the length of the real test and includes timed sections, just like the actual exam.
+This practice test is provided by GED Testing Service LLC and is half the length of the real test, including timed sections just like the actual exam.

 For the most accurate scoring, it’s recommended to take the practice test in one sitting.
 You have the option to take one subject at a time or complete all four subjects in sequence.